 - Purchased bedding, pajama’s and towels of a patient.

 - Purchased super ears for patients who can’t hear.
 These are like magic!
 You should see the patient’s eyes brighten when they can actually hear.

-The Christmas Box was available for donations during our in-person monthly meetings.
-Since we have been unable to gather, a way to donate to the Program has been made available through our website.
+The Sonjia’s Christmas Box is available for donations during our in-person monthly meetings.
+Another way to donate to the Program is available through our website.
 Please click the button below and make a donation.